jpverkamp/pbf/README.md

     [ If the current cell is 0, skip past the matching ] ] If the current cell is not 0, skip back to the matching [

+Debugging instructions:

+    # Print the current contents of the tape

 Parallel instructions:

     & Spawn a new thread, the current cell is 0 in the parent and 1 in the child